Tuna Wahoo Charters

 My Trips

-Hardhead Sea Catfish Fishing in Riviera Beach
+Caught a Hardhead Sea Catfish Inshore in West

 The Hardhead Sea Catfish belongs to the order Siluriformes and family Ariidae.
 It typically measures between 10 and 28 inches in length, with a weight range from 1 to 12 lbs.
-Habitat: inshore waters and nearshore structure areas. - Also known as Saltwater Catfish or simply Hardhead. - One of four species under the Ariopsis genus. - Closely related to the Gafftopsail Catfish. - Scale-free body with distinctive barbels under the chin.
+Habitat: inshore waters along the Atlantic and Gulf coasts. - Also known as Saltwater Catfish or simply Hardhead. - One of four species under the Ariopsis genus. - Primarily associated with the Gafftopsail Catfish as a close relative.

 Fishing Charter by Captain Rich Adler in December